This randomized phase III trial studies how well combination chemotherapy works in treating

 back or spread, and in patients with Philadelphia chromosome (Ph)-like tyrosine kinase

 inhibitor (TKI) sensitive mutations.
-Drugs used in chemotherapy work in different ways to
+Chemotherapy drugs, work in different ways to stop the

-stop the growth of cancer cells, either by killing the cells, by stopping them from dividing,
+growth of cancer cells, either by killing the cells, by stopping them from dividing, or by

-or by stopping them from spreading.
-Giving more than one drug (combination chemotherapy) and
+stopping them from spreading.
+Giving more than one drug (combination chemotherapy) and giving